IN CHAD’S DRY SEASON, THE WATERS

 Black crowned cranes depart the waterside before a setting sun. ©Michael Lorentz

 MICHAEL LORENTZ is passionate about wildlife, wilderness and elephants in particular.
-Born in South Africa, he knew from an early age that his true vision and happiness would lie in Africa’s wild places.
+Born in South Africa, he knew early that his true vision and happiness would lie in Africa’s wild places.
 A passionate and award-winning photographer, Michael’s work has been featured in several publications, as well as at the Smithsonian Museum of Natural History in Washington DC.
 Having guided for 26 years, this remains his first professional love, conducting safaris throughout Southern, East and Central Africa.
-An accomplished naturalist and committed conservationist, Michael provides his safari guests with a dazzling insight into the intricacies of Africa’s wilderness.
-Michael’s revelations about Chad’s Zakouma National Park, and his photography, can be seen in BEYOND THE INFINITY POOL and the gallery DOWN BY THE WATERSIDE.